pdc/jigsawr/README.markdown

 Damian Cugley, 12 August to 22 August 2010

-As a side project I am working on an entry for the [10K Apart][2] competition which is due quite soon so I will not talk about it much yet since I still have work to do.

 Start at <http://jigsaw.alleged.org.uk/>, enter a Flickr tag and press the Next to get button to one of Flickr’s most interesting photos with that tag.
 Then press the Jigsaw button to see a jigsaw made from that